-Red Bull have recorded five1-2 finishes so far in the 2022 season.
+Red Bull and Mercedes are the only teams to record 1-2 finishes during the 2022 Formula 1 season.
 When was the last time every other team on the current F1 grid recorded a 1-2 result?
 We have all the answers!

 Red Bull: 2022 Japanese Grand Prix